• 8-Minute Article

 • Does working longer have health benefits?

 Not everyone is ready to retire when they reach age 65.
-In fact, in one study, nearly 1 in 5 seniors said they planned to work past the age of 70, including 12% who said they never intend to stop working.1 Many people choose to work longer as part of their retirement strategy – giving them more time to save for retirement, helping them keep their minds sharp, and allowing them to maintain social interaction.
+Many people choose to work longer as part of their retirement strategy – giving them more time to save for retirement, helping them keep their minds sharp, and allowing them to maintain social interaction.

 Number of Americans Working After Age 65 Expected to Increase

-While many current workers said they expected to retire at age 70 or older, only 7% reported retiring past the age of 70.
-Many retirees reported they actually retired between the ages of 60 and 64.
-More than one-third of people who retired earlier than planned said they did so because of a hardship, such as a health problem or disability.2
+While 30% of workers said they expected to retire at age 70 or older, only 9% reported doing so.1 Many retirees reported they actually retired between the ages of 60 and 64.1 Forty percent of retirees left the workforce earlier than planned, with 31% citing they left because of a hardship, such as a health problem or disability.1

 As financial professionals and their clients discuss a timeline as part of planning for retirement, it’s important to be open and honest about the role that health plays and whether it could prevent working longer from becoming a reality.
 Additionally, there are implications for retirement strategies if there is any gap in perceived retirement age versus actual retirement age.
 These implications include: